Find answers to common questions about acupuncture

 • It depends on your condition and health goals.

-• Acute conditions (e.g. recent injury or stress): 1-2 acupuncture sessions/week for a few weeks may be sufficient.
+• Acute conditions (recent injury, short-term stress): 1 to 2 sessions per week for a few weeks may be enough

-• Chronic or complex conditions (e.g. hormonal imbalance, insomnia, digestive issues): weekly sessions for 4-8 weeks, then reassessment.
+• Chronic or complex conditions (hormonal imbalance, insomnia, long-standing pain): weekly sessions for 4 to 8 weeks, with reassessment along the way

-• Maintenance or prevention: once or twice a month is often enough.
+• Maintenance and prevention: once or twice per month is often sufficient

 Everyone responds differently.
-We'll assess your progress and adjust your plan accordingly.
+We'll assess your progress at each visit and adjust your treatment plan accordingly.

-• Your first visit includes a full consultation, where we’ll go over your health history, symptoms, and goals.
-Tongue and pulse diagnosis will help us develop a personalized treatment plan.
+• Your first visit is approximately 75 to 90 minutes and includes a full consultation, where we'll discuss your health history, symptoms, lifestyle, and goals.
+We'll also use pulse and tongue diagnosis to understand the patterns underlying your concerns and develop a personalized treatment plan.

-1. You’ll lie down comfortably on a treatment table (face up, down, or side, depending on the treatment).
+1. You'll lie down comfortably on a treatment table (face up, face down, or on your side, depending on the treatment).

-2. After cleaning the skin, fine, sterile needles will be gently inserted into selected acupuncture points.
+2. After cleaning the skin, fine sterile needles are gently inserted into selected acupuncture points.

-3. Once the needles are in place, you’ll rest for 20-40 minutes in a calm, quiet setting.
-Many people find this deeply relaxing—some even fall asleep.
+3. The needles remain in place for 20 to 40 minutes while you rest in a calm, quiet setting.
+Many patients find this deeply relaxing and some fall asleep.

 After treatment, most people feel calm, relieved, or slightly tired.
-This is your body rebalancing itself.
+This is a normal sign that your body is rebalancing itself.

 • De Qi (得气) is a term from Traditional Chinese Medicine that refers to the unique sensation you may feel when the acupuncture needle connects with your body's Qi (vital energy).
 It is often described as: